 After adding the alcohol to the cider, minimal cooking is best.
-This is because we’re picking spirits that compliment our flavor profile.
+This is because we’re picking spirits that complement our flavor profile.

 If you are using a lower quality spirit or just don’t want that much booze in your drink, feel free to cook up to 5 minutes.
 Past this time frame, the alcohol would probably be almost entirely gone.